MagiCat

 “The visuals are adorable and are on the quality of the big platformer games.”

-“Warning for Steam Deck owners: this game does not run at 60fps and fluctuates from the 40s to 50s as it appears the game is entirely CPU dependent (set GPU clock speed to 200MHz) along with being poorly optimized; I doubt this game would struggle on integrated graphics otherwise.”
+“Warning for Steam Deck owners: this game does not run at 60fps and fluctuates from the 40s and 50s as it appears the game is entirely CPU dependent.
+I doubt this game would struggle on integrated graphics otherwise.”

-“However, the art direction, although more retro-inspired with pixelated graphics, feels too similar to Miracle Fly, raising concerns about originality.”
+“However, the art direction, although more retro-inspired with pixelated graphics, does come far too close to Miracle Fly without being made by the same team to worry me.”

 - 0 % neutral mentions